sumi648/Programming_DA_CAONE/README.md

 # Programming_DA_CAONE
-To desiDevelop a Data Acquisition and Preprocessing Pipeline of your choice, including data acquisition (API, Web scraping, DB Extract etc.), Extraction of features and Transformations as appropriate, followed by loading into an appropriate database.
+To Develop a Data Acquisition and Preprocessing Pipeline of your choice, including data acquisition (API, Web scraping, DB Extract etc.), Extraction of features and Transformations as appropriate, followed by loading into an appropriate database.